Climate-sensitive management of natural resources

 Objective

-The use of natural resources is better managed and adapted to climate change.
+The management of natural resources has improved and been adapted to climate change.

 Approach